InternetSociety/IETF-Ornithology/src/IETF/BOFs/rpp.md

 * [BoF request](https://datatracker.ietf.org/doc/bofreq-wullink-restful-provisioning-protocol)
 * Keywords: DNS

-This BOF discusses formation of a workinggroup for the standardization of the communication protocol between registrars and registrars in the domain name system's (DNS) value chain.
+This BOF discusses formation of a working group for the standardization of the communication protocol between registrars and registrars in the domain name system's (DNS) value chain.
 Whereas nowadays more and more registries offer a RESTful interface (web based APIs) the need for a standardized approach emerges.